So here’s the thing. I don’t like plain pumpkin, but I love the subtle flavor of it. Homemade chocolate chip pumpkin bread? Sign me up.

 Pour the liquid ingredients into the dry, and stir with a spatula until mostly combined.
 Add 1 1/2 cups of your chocolate chips, and stir again.

 Place your loaves into the 350 degree oven and bake for 60 minutes.
-Test to ensure your toothpick comes out clean, as it may take up to an additional 10 minutes depending on your oven.
-Let cool for 10 minutes, then turn out on a cooling rack.
+Test to ensure your cake tester comes out clean, as it may take up to an additional 10 minutes depending on your oven.

 Serve once fully cooled.
 Keep tightly wrapped on your counter for up to three days or freeze for a month.